-After the data was entered in full by the interviewer, the data was checked by the relead.
-The entry would then obtain one of the following three statuses: approved, on approved.
-Entries that were on hold were accompanied by clarifying questions, which interviewer tried to answer based on interview recordings, or by going back to the in The data would then be checked again, and ultimately receive as final status either a not approved.
+After the data was entered in full by the interviewer, the data was checked by the research lead.
+The entry would then obtain one of the following three statuses: approved, on hold or not approved.
+Entries that were on hold were accompanied by clarifying questions, which the interviewer tried to answer based on interview recordings, or by going back to the interviewee.
+The data would then be checked again, and ultimately receive as final status either approved or not approved.

 In total, 92 interviews were conducted for this research.
-Ultimately, 84 of these were for the analysis.
-The other eight were not considered eligible, which is explained below
+Ultimately, 84 of these were approved for the analysis.
+The other eight were not considered eligible, which is explained below.

-As indicated, this research has focused on obtaining data on business models from a group of media around the world - all independent small to medium sizes public interest operating in less developed and/or restrictive environments.
-Because it was difficult at face value whether media indeed are independent, and serve a public interest, the participants were recruited as much as possible among the partners of Free Press Unlike-minded media support and development organisations or researchers working or topic.
-The contact persons at these organisations were also asked to suggest only meet these criteria.
+As indicated, this research has focused on obtaining data on business models from a diverse group of media around the world - all independent small to medium sizes public interest media operating in less developed and/or restrictive environments.
+Because it was difficult to assess at face value whether media indeed are independent, and serve a public interest, the research participants were recruited as much as possible among the partners of Free Press Unlimited, like-minded media support and development organisations or researchers working on this topic.
+The contact persons at these organisations were also asked to suggest only media that meet these criteria.

-In addition to this recruitment process, the interview results have been double check information that could indicate breaches of (editorial) independence of the media.
-As of this quality control the data of two interviews were removed from the database.
-For interviews out of the 92 were excluded because of incomplete data or lack of clarity.
-Data of another two interviews were excluded because the media interviewed functions as a medium, and more as a news agency.
+In addition to this recruitment process, the interview results have been double checked on information that could indicate breaches of (editorial) independence of the media.
+As a result of this quality control the data of two interviews were removed from the database.
+Four interviews out of the 92 were excluded because of incomplete data or lack of clarity in the data.
+Data of another two interviews were excluded because the media interviewed functioned less as a medium, and more as a news agency.